 The childrens dinners went down well and apart from the stuffing, of which they’re not fans, their plates were cleared.
 The ham and egg were also of good quality and my fussiest eater made a good attempt at finishing it off.

-The pudding menu beckoned.
-We opted for the Oreo cheesecake and a vanilla crème brûlée.
-The kiddies had scoops of ice-cream and quite a few spoonfuls of my cheesecake.
+Now I’m not usually one for pudding.
+But with Oreo cheesecake on offer I couldn’t say no. My husband chose his favourite, the crème brûlée.
+The kiddies had scoops of ice-cream and quite a few spoonfuls of my cheesecake too.

-My cheesecake was heaven on a plate, the Oreo biscuit base and the creamy centre with the crunch topping was just mouth-wateringly perfect.
+The Oreo cheesecake was heaven on a plate.
+An Oreo biscuit base, creamy centre with some Oreo crunch and an Orero crunch topping was scrumptious.

-The crème brûlée with its shortcake biscuit was also reportedly delicious.
+The crème brûlée with its shortcake biscuit was also reportedly yummy.

-We left the Bush Inn with very full and satisfied bellies and my eldest asking if we could return next week.
-I’m not sure we’ll be back again that soon, but we all agreed that we won’t leave it long until we’re back at The Bush again for a Sunday Roast.
+We certainly left the Bush Inn with very full and satisfied bellies.
+My eldest, who admittedly does love a roast, asked if we could return next week.
+I’m not sure we’ll be back again that soon, but we all agreed that we won’t leave it long until we’re back at The Bush Inn again for a Sunday Roast.

 Family Friendly Rating: ****